A goat with a snotty nose foreshadows almost every oncoming ailment in them.

 Figure out if the issue is severe or not.

-With a bit of prevention and careful treatment, you can keep runny nose days to a minimum for your goat herd.
+With some prevention and careful treatment, you can keep runny nose days to a minimum for your goat herd.